Expungement: Canada

 In June 2018, the Parliament of Canada enacted the Expungement of Historically Unjust Convictions Act, in order to further promote LGBT rights and cancel out certain criminal laws that were once effective.
 Under the Act, the Parole Board of Canada must order expungement of a conviction in respect of an offence that relates to acts of gross indecency, anal intercourse or buggery, as defined prior to 1969 and later on under the now repealed section 159 of the Criminal Code, if the activity for which the person was convicted was between persons of the same sex, the persons other than the person who was convicted had given their consent to participate in the activity, and the persons who participated in the activity were 16 years of age or older at the time the activity occurred.

 When notified of the expungement order, the RCMP and any federal department or agency must destroy or remove any judicial record of the conviction to which the expungement order relates that is in its repositories or systems.
 Provincial and municipal police forces and courts must also be notified of the expungement order.
 The person convicted of the offence is then deemed never to have been convicted of that offence.

 Europe

 The European Court of Human Rights has ruled that a person has a right to have their convictions erased from all records after the passing of certain time.
 As of September 2020, there is currently a case pending with the Court which aims at the ruling that permanent keeping of the records is excessive.

+New Zealand

+Expungement in New Zealand is regulated by the Criminal Records (Clean Slate) Act 2004.